shanto902/shanto902/README.md

 🚀 Welcome to my GitHub!
 I'm Ashik Ali Shanto, a passionate and detail-oriented Junior Web Developer based in Dhaka, Bangladesh.
 My journey in the vast realm of web development has equipped me with a strong foundation in HTML, CSS, and JavaScript, along with proficiency in cutting-edge frameworks like React JS and Next JS.

 🛠️ **Technical Toolbox:**
-   - **Expertise:** JavaScript, TypeScript, ReactJS, NextJS, HTML, CSS
+   - **Expertise:** JavaScript, TypeScript, ReactJS, NextJS, HTML, CSS, Tailwind CSS
-   - **Comfortable:** Express, MongoDB, Java, WordPress, Android Studio
+   - **Comfortable:** Express, Mongoose, MongoDB, Java, WordPress, Android Studio
    - **Familiar:** NodeJS

    **Tools of the Trade:**